bngom/azure-databricks-cicd/cheat cheet.md

 # Azure Databricks CI/CD pipeline using Azure DevOps

-Throughout the Development lifecycle of an application, [CI/CD](#) is a [DevOps](/en/tag/devops) process enforcing automation in building, testing and desploying applications.
+Throughout the Development lifecycle of an application, [CI/CD](https://en.wikipedia.org/wiki/CI/CD) is a [DevOps](/en/tag/devops) process enforcing automation in building, testing and desploying applications.
 Development and Operation teams can leverage the advantages of CI/CD to deliver more frequently and reliably releases in a timly manner while ensuring quick iterations.

-CI/CD is becoming a necessary process for data engineering and data science teams to deliver valuable data project and increase confidence in the quality of the outcomes.
+CI/CD is becoming a necessary process for data engineering and data science teams to deliver valuable data projects and increase confidence in the quality of the outcomes.
 With [Azure Databricks](https://azure.microsoft.com/en-gb/services/databricks/) you can use solutions like Azure DevOps, Gitlabs, Github Actions or Jenkins to build a CI/CD pipeline to reliably build, test, and deploy your notebooks and libraries.

 In this article we will guide you step by step to create an effective CI/CD pipeline using Azure Devop to deploy a simple notebook and a library to Azure Databricks.
-We will show how to manage sensitive data during the process using [Azure Keyvault]() and how to secure the communication between Azure Databricks and our object storage.
+We will show how to manage sensitive data during the process using [Azure Keyvault](https://azure.microsoft.com/en-us/services/key-vault/) and how to secure the communication between Azure Databricks and our object storage.

 ## Description of our pipeline

 Our stack:

-- An Azure Databricks workspace
+- Azure Databricks
 - Azure Devops: to build, test and deploy our artifacts (notebook and library) to Azure Databricks
 - Azure Data Lake Storage Service: To store our dataset that will be consumed by Azure Databricks
 - Azure Key vault: to store sensitive data

 ## Prerequisites

 1. An Azure Account and an active subscription.
 You can create a free account [here]().
 2. Azure Devops Organization that will hold a project for our repository and our pipeline assets